-Thankfully, through a series of events that only God can orchestrate, I became a stay-at-home mom.
+Then, I became a stay-at-home mom through a series of events that only God can orchestrate.

-After nine months of working full-time and using an in-home provider for a colicky infant, and then another nine months watching her not thrive in childcare we leaped at being a one-income family.
+After nine months of working full-time, using an in-home provider for a colicky infant, and then another nine months watching her not thrive in childcare, we leaped at being a one-income family.

-I was looking forward to the bliss of being the stay-at-home mom.
+I was looking forward to the bliss of being a stay-at-home mom.